Skip to content

 Next [element]

-• The element is the variable that is used to iterate through the elements in the array or collection object.
+- “Element” is the variable applied to iterate over the constituents in the collection or array.

-• The group stands for the name of the collection object or array.
+- “Group” refers to the label of the collection or array.

-Best Practices for Code Writing in VB Script
+Best Practices for Composing Code in VB Script

-• Indentation – Make sure that you indent the lines of code to clearly understand the sequence of execution.
+- Indent the lines of code for a clear sequence of execution.

 Conclusion